thk5594-taehokim/MPB_OPRE/README.md

 # Selection of the Most Probable Best

 This project shares the codes for "Selection of the Most Probable Best (2024)" written by Taeho Kim, Kyoung-Kuk Kim, and Eunhye Song.
 The arxiv version of the paper can be found at https://arxiv.org/pdf/2207.07533.
+The URL of this project is https://github.com/thk5594-taehokim/MPB_OPRE.git.
 Please contact Taeho Kim (thk5594@gmail.com) if you have any inquiries about this project.

 ## Description